Preserving the history of New York state Drive-in Theatres

 Click on image to view at full size.

+Aerial image courtesy of Joseph Guzzo.
 Opening tomorrow article from the Rockland County Journal News on August 1, 1956.
 Opening soon ad from the Rockland County Journal News on August 1, 1956.
 Grand opening tonight article from the Rockland County Journal News on August 2, 1956.
-Grand opening FULL PAGE ad from the Rockland County Journal News on August 2, 1956.

 Click on image to view at full size.
 Click on image to view at full size.
 Click on image to view at full size.
 Click on image to view at full size.

+Grand opening FULL PAGE ad from the Rockland County Journal News on August 2, 1956.
 Grand opening picture from the Rockland County Journal News on August 2, 1956.
 Motion Picture Herald article from 1956.
 Miracle Playrgound Equipment catalog.
-Article from the 1956-1957 edition Theatre Catalog, courtesy of James Goble.

 Click on image to view at full size.
 Click on image to view at full size.
 Click on image to view at full size.
 Click on image to view at full size.

+Article from the 1956-1957 edition Theatre Catalog, courtesy of James Goble.
 303 Drive-in marquee picture from the 1956-1957 edition Theatre Catalog, courtesy of James Goble.
 303 Drive-in entrance picture from the 1956-1957 edition Theatre Catalog, courtesy of James Goble.
 303 Drive-in playground picture from the 1956-1957 edition Theatre Catalog, courtesy of James Goble.
-303 Drive-in screen tower picture from the 1956-1957 edition Theatre Catalog, courtesy of James Goble.

 Click on image to view at full size.
 Click on image to view at full size.
 Click on image to view at full size.
 Click on image to view at full size.